Lionsberg/lionsberg-wiki/Lionsberg System Design/Jordan's Guide To Lionsberg/Jordan and Faith.md

 I also had the deep honor of getting to explore Christian perspectives around the world that, while generally agreeing on the [[Deepest]] things, differed greatly in their understanding, ideas, and application.

-I was quite surprised, growing up in the United States, in a Christian home, surrounded by primarily Republicans, when I was abroad and discovered wise good-hearted people who looked at the American / Political / Religious complex with confusion and could not understand how anyone proclaiming to be a follower of Jesus could support what they viewed as an unholy and corrupted religious nationalism.
+I was quite surprised, growing up in the United States, in a Christian home, surrounded by primarily Republicans, when I was abroad and discovered wise good-hearted people who looked at the American / Political / Religious complex with confusion and could not understand how anyone proclaiming to be a follower of Jesus could possibly support what they viewed as an unholy and corrupted religious nationalism.

-The more Christians I met who accused other Christians of not being "true Christians", and the more Muslims I met who accused other Muslims of not being "true Muslims", and the more I discovered how internally inconsistent and contradictory different denominations and sects of various religions were, and the more I discovered how wrapped up into unholy alliance with political structures many religious denominations and leaders were...
+The more Christians I met who accused other Christians of not being "true Christians", and the more I discovered how internally inconsistent and contradictory different denominations and sects of various religions were, and the more I discovered how wrapped up into unholy alliance with political structures many religious denominations and leaders were...

 ...the more and more my Faith became an intensely personal Quest to directly experience right relationship with God and those around me.

-At the core of Christian teaching are the ideas that:

-1. There is [[One]] [[Source and Sustainer]] of [[All]] things
-2. This [[One]] is conscious, intelligent, and has a will and intention
-3. Its Spirit and Nature is Love, and It / He loves All, equally and without exception
-4. All other teachings and commandments can be summed up in a single statement: "Love God, and Love Your Neighbor As Yourself".
-5. The actual person of Jesus was the son of God / had the Mind of God / had the Spirit of God, and therefore was like a Most Faithful Prototype or Instantiation of what God would be like in human form.
-Christians and Muslims alike agree that this provided an [[Ideal]] that should be looked to and imitated as closely as possible.
-6. Jesus taught that the same Spirit that was alive in Him, is also alive in us, and that through that same Spirit we are to continue to do what God has in Mind, and to do _even greater things_ than Jesus did.
+The simple Quest towards Unity through Love.
+The Quest of [[All]] back towards the [[One]].

-It is such a beautiful and simple idea: Love [[One]], Love [[All]], and become a living embodiment of the Spirit and Nature of God.
+Despite the profound brokenness of religion in our world today, I continue to strive towards embodying the Ideal of Christ, which is to become a living embodiment, here and now, of the universal and eternal Spirit and Nature of God.

-I continue to strive towards this [[Ideal]], and it is my deep personal relationship with God that, to the best of my limited human ability, is the sole driving force for all that I do.

-## Acting As If It Were True
-What would happen if we were to all actually act as if those stories and scriptures and encouragements and paradigms we read growing up were true?

-What if we truly were created in the image of God?
-What if the Spirit of God was truly alive within us?
-What if we were All truly capable and called of heeding the words of Jesus and doing evern _greater_ things?

-What would actually happen if we All acted as if the sacred and epic stories were True?

-The Spirit of God, since my waking consciousness, has compelled me to try to discover and find out.

 ## In Pursuit of Wisdom